jasperdemmers/Docker-backup-scripts/README.md

 # Docker-backup-scripts
 A script that creates backups for your docker containers.
 Simply make a cron task running the script daily, weekly, monthly or even yearly.
 The script backs up al volumes mounted to a container (even bind mounts), exports the container itself and backs up the docker-compose file if one exists.
+Made using ChatGPT and my knowledge.

 ## Features
 - Backs up compose files, even when using portainer stacks